Lightning Strike and Electrical Shock Survivors

-Lighting Strike and Electrical Shock Survivors International (stylized as LS&ESS) is a non-profit advocacy and support group.
+Lightning Strike and Electrical Shock Survivors International (stylized as LS&ESS) is a non-profit advocacy and support group, particularly for victims of lightning strikes.
 Headquartered in Jacksonville, North Carolina, it has chapters throughout the United States and in more than 15 countries.
-It was founded in 1989.
+It was founded in 1989 by Steve Marshburn Sr. As of 2026, there were about 2,000 members.